raspofabs/spicy/docs/spicy_spec/stakeholder_needs.md

 This decision was taken for reasons, but those reasons were not written down at the time.

-This need explictely requires that any architectural decisions are recorded.
+This need explicitly requires that any architectural decisions are recorded.
 Alternatives must be considered.
 Any costs associated with the decision and the payoff are documented.